azalty/dbd-autowiggle/README_DISCLAIMER.txt

 --- EAC

+**EAC said they won't ban autoscripts**

 EAC can eventually toggle this as a cheat.
 But shouldn't as it actually only checks the game's files.

 USE THIS AT YOUR OWN RISK.
-DEVS SAID THEY WILL NOT UNBAN YOU FOR THAT.
-(but if they really don't, they will be submerged of ****..)
+DEVS SAID THAT IF YOU ARE BANNED BY EAC THEY WON'T UNBAN YOU BUT **EAC SAID THEY WILL NOT BAN AUTO SCRIPTS** (as long they not give an advantage, something people are not able to do)